VivanJ10/PID_WALL_FOLLOWING_ROVER/README.md

 ## 📋 Project Overview
 This repository contains the C++ firmware and control logic for a custom differential drive robotic rover.
 Moving beyond basic delay-based navigation, this project implements a **Proportional Integral Derivative (PID) controller** to maintain a mathematically precise 15cm distance from a parallel wall.

 The architecture features a **priority-based hardware interrupt system**.
-A secondary forward-facing ultrasonic sensor constantly monitors the path ahead; if an obstacle is detected within 20cm, the PID loop is suspended, and the rover executes a rapid differential point-turn to clear the path before resuming autonomous wall-following.
+A secondary forward-facing ultrasonic sensor constantly monitors the path ahead; if an obstacle is detected within 20cm, the PID loop is suspended, and the rover executes a rapid differential point turn to clear the path before resuming autonomous wall-following.

 ---